 Further deportations from the ghetto took place on 21 May, 11 August, in September and on 16 October 1942.
 In total, about 9,000 Jews were transported from Zamość to Bełżec[4.4].
 The final forced emigration from the Zamość ghetto took place between 16 to 18 October 1942, when the remaining 4,000 Jews were forced to go on foot to the ghetto in Izbica.
 Most of them were transported from Izbica to Bełżec, Sobibór and murdered in gas chambers.

 It is difficult to determine the precise number of Jews from Zamość who survived the Holocaust and the war.
-According to data from the Main Jewish Committee in Poland, in May 1945, 224 Jews lived in Zamość.
+According to data from the Main Jewish Committee in Poland, 224 Jews lived in Zamość in May 1945.
 A year later this number dropped to 152, and in 1947 there were only 5 Jewish inhabitants in the city.
-Most of the survivors were those who left the city in the first days of the war, together with the withdrawing Soviet Army and emigrated to the east.
+Most of the survivors were those who left the city in the first days of the war, together with the withdrawing Soviet Army and emigrated to the East.
 According to the Zamość Memorial Book only 50 people from the Zamość ghetto managed to survive.

 [4.1] Ibidem, p.
 39.

 [4.2] Ibidem, p.
 39-58; an important source of statistical-demographic character concerning the Jewish community in Zamość during the occupation period is published in Jerusalem in 2001 detailed list of 10,000 Jews living in 1940 in Zamość.: Everlasting Name.
-Zamość Ghetto Population List – 1940, under red.
-E. Bar-Zeew, Tel Awiw 2001.
+Zamość Ghetto Population List – 1940, ed.
+E. Bar-Zeew, Tel Aviv 2001.

 [4.4] R. Kuwałek, Z Lublina do Bełżca. Ślady obecności i zagłady Żydów na południowo-wschodniej Lubelszczyźnie, Lublin 2006, p.
 21.